Licence Controller Qualification

 How can I get my Manager's Certificate?

-- Get your LCQ online through ServiceIQ, or complete an LCQ course at a training provider.
-Find a training provider here
+- Get your LCQ online through ServiceIQ, or complete an LCQ course at a training provider (you will need to arrange this yourself).

 - Get a copy of your LCQ certificate by applying to ServiceIQ.
 (Note that some training providers will order this on your behalf).